cwgreene/line2addr/README.md

 ## line2addr

-The standard tool `addr2line` converts an address from a binary to a line in a file using debug information.
+The standard tool `addr2line` converts an address from a binary to a line in a file using DWARF debug information.
 This tool `line2addr` converts a line into an address.
 It can also report all the addresses associated with all the lines in a json representation.

+Special thanks out to the fantastic [https://github.com/eliben/pyelftools pyelftools] library written by [https://github.com/eliben/ Eli Bendersky].

 ## Current features
 ### Display all addresses for a file